nodeshift/tutorial/helm/README.md

     app: "frontend-selector"
 ```

-What this create will the service that serves our frontend and allows for it to be connected to the outside world. `nodePort` is the port we want our service to be accessible through so `localhost:30444` will take us to our frontend once deployed
+This will create the service that serves our frontend and allows for it to be connected to the outside world. `nodePort` is the port we want our service to be accessible through so `localhost:30444` will take us to our frontend once deployed

 #### 4.2 Frontend Deployment